Ricaredo Demetillo: Biography

 Demetillo's Barter in Panay, an English language epic based on the Ilonggo epic Maragtas, is claimed to be the first true literary epic in the Philippines.

 Awards

 His numerous awards include first prize for play in the 1973 Don Carlos Palanca Memorial Awards for Literature, third prize for poetry in the 1975 Don Carlos Palanca Memorial Awards for Literature, second prize for essay in the 1984 Don Carlos Palanca Memorial Awards for Literature, UP Golden Jubilee Award for Criticism (1958), Jose Rizal Centennial Award for essay (1961), Republic Cultural Heritage Award for Literature (1968), Southeast Asian Writers Awards (1985) and the Gawad Pambansang Alagad ni Balagtas of the Unyon ng mga Manunulat ng Pilipinas (1992).

 Personal life

-He married Angelita Delariarte.
-Their union produced a daughter, Becky Demetillo-Abraham and Three sons, Darnay, Lester and Weston Demetillo.
+He married Angelita Delariarte and had three children.
+A daughter, Becky Demetillo-Abraham and three sons, Darnay, Lester and Weston Demetillo.
 He died in 1998.